-Some employee-rights law firms try to do EVERYTHING.
-Those firms are all over the place, both literally and figuratively.
-They handle race discrimination cases, pregnancy discrimination cases, retaliation cases, grievance hearings, unemployment hearings, whistleblower cases, and maybe some employment compensation cases, many of which have very little to do with one another when it comes to what you need to know about the law to be effective for your client.
-While their efforts are noble, they then can become a “jack-of-all-trades, and master of none,” spreading themselves too thin and leaving you vulnerable when you go against the company’s lawyers.
-Employee compensation disputes are very specific area of the law that is very, very different from most other types of employment-related disputes.
-You need a true specialist.
+Some well-meaning employee-rights law firms try to do everything.
+They handle race discrimination cases, pregnancy discrimination cases, retaliation cases, grievance hearings, unemployment hearings, whistleblower cases, and maybe some employment compensation cases.
+What clients don’t know is that these different types of cases often have little to do with one another when it comes to what the lawyer needs to know about the law to win for their client.
+In some ways, they are like a family practice medical doctor, essentially, a general practitioner for employees.
+While their efforts are noble, they can easily become a “jack-of-all-trades, and master of none,” spreading themselves too thin and leaving you less equipped when you go up against the company’s lawyers on a complex employment compensation dispute.

 More specifically, we’re here for you on these types of cases: